Nikolai Doluda

+In November 2023, he resigned from his post of his own free will to focus on developing legislation on the Cossacks.

 Since 2021, he has served as a deputy of the 8th State Duma.

+Sanctions

 On 24 March 2022, the United States Treasury sanctioned him in response to the 2022 Russian invasion of Ukraine.

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.